WoWDev777/WoWDevLinks/README.md

 This file contains all updated links/credits for all the tools, just find the tools that I used in the video that you were watching and get the link for it below.

+I also take paid jobs.
+If you want a specific item I do from Cata-Shadowlands.
+Just send me a private message on my community discord!

 Support me with a few dollars here, I won't charge for my tutorials but if you found them useful and want to help me out you can do so here :) - https://www.patreon.com/Gamemaster777